ClemSau/youtube-downloader/README.md

 ### Compile the script as a .exe file

 Run the command: `python setup.py build`

-Now in the build folder you can find the executable file to run the script without python installed
+Now in the `build/` folder you can find the executable file to run the script without python installed